DannyM1chael/Realtime-chat-app/README.md

 # Realtime-chat-app
-ReactJS for front-end and NodeJS, Socket.io for back-end
+ReactJS as front-end and NodeJS, Socket.io as back-end